 - hot glue gun & glue sticks

 - gumdrop candies: For a 10 inch wreath, I used almost 3 pounds (minus the, uh, “defective” ones that found their way into my own and my 2 year old’s tummy.)

-Then I took a piece of floral wire, wrapped it around, and looped it to form a hanger.
-Don’t scrimp.
-The finished wreath is seriously heavy!
+2. Take a piece of floral wire, wrap it around, and loop it to form a hanger.
+Don’t scrimp- the finished wreath is seriously heavy!

-I looped a satin ribbon around the top of the wreath to cover up the wire hanger and glued it to the back of the foam wreath form.
-That way, I can secretly hang the wreath securely on a hook, but get all the prettiness of it hanging by the ribbon.
+6. Loop a satin ribbon around the top of the wreath to cover up the wire hanger and glue it to the back of the foam wreath form.
+That way, you can secretly hang the wreath securely on a hook, but get all the prettiness of it hanging by the ribbon.

 And you’re done!

 - Tthis is an indoor (or on a sheltered door) decoration.
 Those pretty little gumdrops need to be protected from the elements!